developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 Disabling AOSP Keyboard

 Enterprise Browser supports disabling default SIP provided by Android platforms.
-User can disable it by setting below Config.xml attribute
+Disable it by setting the `Config.xml` file attribute as below:

     <IME>
       <DisableAllIME value ="1"/>
     </IME>

-Enterprise Browser SAP package disables the AOSP keyboard by default.
-Disabling AOSP keyboard will result in stopping data wedge working via keystrokes.
-To overcome this issue Enterprise Browser recommends to enable Enterprise Keyboard  as well on the device.
+The Enterprise Browser SAP package disables the AOSP keyboard by default.
+Disabling the AOSP keyboard keeps DataWedge from working via keystrokes.
+To overcome this issue, Enterprise Browser recommends to enable Enterprise Keyboard as well on the device.
 Having Enterprise Keyboard enabled on the device allows DataWedge to continue working via keystrokes.

 Note: if user doesn’t want to use any keyboard, then recommended way is to use below config.xml entries